 - ISTA 3 Series: General Simulation Performance Tests.
 Designed to provide a laboratory simulation of the damage-producing motions, forces, conditions, and sequences of transport environments.
 Applicable across broad sets of circumstances, such as a variety of vehicle types and routes, or a varying number of handling exposures.
 Characteristics will include simple shaped random vibration, different drop heights applied to the sample package, and/or atmospheric conditioning such as tropical wet or winter/frozen.

 - ISTA 4 Series: Enhanced Simulation Performance Tests.
-General Simulation test with at least one element of focused simulation, such as test sequence or condition linked to actual known distribution.
+General Simulation test with at least one element of focused simulation, such as test sequence or condition linked to actually known distribution.

 - ISTA 6 Series: Member Performance Tests.
 Test protocols created by ISTA members to meet their particular purposes and applications.
-The tests may be completely original, or may be modifications or variations of ISTA Procedures or Projects or other published and accepted tests.
-ISTA reviews and approves these tests, but primary responsibility rests with the originating members.
+The tests may be completely original or maybe modifications or variations of ISTA Procedures or Projects or other published and accepted tests.
+ISTA reviews and approves these tests, but the primary responsibility rests with the originating members.

 ISTA series that include drop test standards

-Test procedure 1A covers testing of individual packaged-products weighing 150 lb (68 kg) or less when prepared for shipment.
+Test procedure 1A covers testing of individually packaged products weighing 150 lb (68 kg) or less when prepared for shipment.
 Between the test to be performed is the ISTA 1a drop test.
 This is a shock test and can be carried out with a Free fall Drop Tester.
-Furthermore, ISTA accept to use another equipment, like a Shock test machine, an Inclined Impact Tester or an Horizontal impact test system, an it is in compliance with the apparatus section of ASTM D5276.
+Furthermore, ISTA accepts to use other equipment, like a Shock test machine, an Inclined Impact Tester or a Horizontal impact test system, and it is in compliance with the apparatus section of ASTM D5276.